apache/sedona/docs/tutorial/geo_spark_core_python.md

 ## Introduction
 <div style="text-align: justify">
-GeoSpark Core is Python wrapper on GeoSpark core Java/Scala library. geo_pyspark SpatialRDDs (and other classes when it was necessary) have implemented meta classes which allow to use overloaded functions, methods and constructors to be the most similar to Java/Scala API as possible.
+GeoSpark Core is Python wrapper on GeoSpark core Java/Scala library. geospark SpatialRDDs (and other classes when it was necessary) have implemented meta classes which allow to use overloaded functions, methods and constructors to be the most similar to Java/Scala API as possible.
 </div>